PaulCzm/PaulCzm/README.md

 Specialties:

-Numerical simulation of biological and biomedical systems.
+Mathematical modeling and numerical simulation of biological and biomedical systems.

 Bioinformatics and AI-driven solutions.